arangodb/docs/site/content/http/collections/collection-creating.md

                   type: boolean
                   description: |+
-                    If `true` then the data is synchronized to disk before returning from a document create, update, replace or removal operation. (default false)
+                    If `true` then the data is synchronized to disk before returning from a document create, update, replace or removal operation.
+(Default `false`)
                 isSystem:
                   type: boolean
                   description: |+
                     If `true`, create a system collection.
-In this case `collection-name` should start with an underscore.
-End users should normally create non-system collections only.
+In this case, the `collection-name` should start with an underscore.
+End-users should normally create non-system collections only.
 API implementors may be required to create system collections in very special occasions, but normally a regular collection will do.
                     (The default is `false`)